|

 attaching your camera to an astronomical telescope such as the 1800mm

-focal-length Maksutov telescope shown in section 2.2.
+focal-length Maksutov telescope described in section 2.2.

 Large-focal-length mirror telescopes such as Maksutovs and